FdelMazo/ComicbookCoversDownloader/README.md

 If requirements aren't met (requests, beautifulsoup4, lxml) the first time it must be run in admin/sudo

 This easy and light program does the following:
-* Prompts you a character name or comicbook series
+* Asks you a character name or comicbook series
 * Asks which of the found series would you like
 * Downloads every cover found in the wikia for that series